whytekieran/Neo4J-Project/README.md

 #### **_Advantages and Disadvantages_**

-So how do these two types of database compare to eachother, here we list some of the advantages and disadvantages of each.
+So how do these two types of database compare to each other, here we list some of the advantages and disadvantages of each type of database.

 **Relational Database Advantages**